 The Best Time To Visit The Maldives for Whale Sharks

 Whale Sharks are year round residents to the Maldives (yay!) – however that doesn’t mean you are guaranteed a sighting.
-The Maldives – and in particular – the South Ari Atoll – are a spot where male juvenile/teenage whale sharks spend a few of their formative years before moving on, and sharks as long as 10 meters have been sighted in the area.
+The Maldives – and in particular – the South Ari Atoll – is a great dive sites where male juvenile/teenage whale sharks spend a few of their formative years before moving on, and sharks as long as 10 meters have been sighted in the area.
 Read more about Scuba Diving with Whale Sharks. and male fish.

 The Best Time To Visit The Maldives for Manta Rays